Eat God (early access)

 A downloadable game

 Eat God is a game about being on the outside.
-It centres on the Folk: beings who stand for every small, funny-looking creature in every game that insists small, funny-looking creatures are morally okay to kill – every goblin and kobold and imp – reimagined here as members of the same impossibly varied, self-created people.
-Each player will take on the role of one of the Folk, different from any other, and navigate the world from their knee-high perspective.
+You'll explore it from the knee-high perspective of the Folk: beings who stand for every small, funny-looking creature in every game that insists small, funny-looking creatures are morally okay to kill – every goblin and kobold and imp – reimagined here as a single impossibly varied, self-created people.

 Is “God” the systems of oppression we build to keep others down, and eating God means throwing off those chains?